ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 ???
 Abstract "Required permissions"

-    To create a new Project you only have to be a registered AOS user.
+    To create a new Project you only have to be a registered Aruna user.

 !!!
 Info "Project naming guidelines"